purple4reina/sample-apps/flask-streaming/README.md

 To do some quick testing, I set up 4 variables at the top of the `app.py` file.
 These variables are used to set up the following tests.
 Two are used in the `app.py` file itself, the other two required changes to exsternal packages: newrelic and gevent-websocket.

 Where (bool,bool,bool,bool) = Fix the gevent-websocket package, use our RUM middleware, use my custom hello goodbye middleware when running the wsgi server, hit a view that uses flask streaming.
 Always use the agent.

 1. True,True,True,True: +

 1. True,True,True,False: +

 1. True,True,False,True: +

 1. True,True,False,False: +

 1. True,False,True,True: +

 1. True,False,True,False: +

 1. True,False,False,True: +

 1. True,False,False,False: +

 1. False,True,True,True: -

 1. False,True,True,False: -

 1. False,True,False,True: -

 1. False,True,False,False: -

 1. False,False,True,True: +

 1. False,False,True,False: +

 1. False,False,False,True: +

 1. False,False,False,False: +

 Same but without the agent. (note that the second value doesn't even matter, I did it anyway just to make results easier to compare)

 1. True,True,True,True: +

 1. True,True,True,False: +

 1. True,True,False,True: +

 1. True,True,False,False: +

 1. True,False,True,True: +

 1. True,False,True,False: +

 1. True,False,False,True: +

 1. True,False,False,False: +

 1. False,True,True,True: +

 1. False,True,True,False: +

 1. False,True,False,True: +

 1. False,True,False,False: +

 1. False,False,True,True: +

 1. False,False,True,False: +

 1. False,False,False,True: +

 1. False,False,False,False: +

-Based on these observations, I can come to the following conclusion: The only time that this app disallows websocket connections is when **using the agent, with the buggy gevent-websocket package, and our RUM middleware**.
+Based on these observations, I can come to the following conclusion: The only time that this app disallows websocket connections is when **using the agent with the buggy gevent-websocket package and our RUM middleware**.
 Flask streaming views (those that return a response that uses an iterator) and wrapping the flask app in custom middleware does *not* break the app.